jesyspa/snakt-design/Design/Error Reporting/conditional-effetcs.md

 The `Implies` node is built by the `ContractDescriptionConversionVisitor::visitConditionalEffectDeclaration` function.
 Since the function explores both the left and right-hand sides of the implication, they will contain existing source roles.
 We can build the warning message using both fetched source roles during the error reporting.
+We do not need any additional data to be stored in `ConditionalEffect`, since the implication sides contains source roles as embedded information (thanks to the previous PRs).

 ```kotlin
 private fun DiagnosticReporter.reportVerificationErrorUserFriendly(